Jimmy Johnson (American football coach): Survivor

 Johnson was one of 20 castaways competing in Survivor: Nicaragua, the 21st edition of Survivor, in late 2010.
 He is a long-time fan of the show, and had been cast for Survivor: Gabon, which was the 17th edition of the show, but had to withdraw after failing a physical.
-Johnson, the oldest contestant of the season, was part of the Espada tribe, made up entirely of people aged 40 and older.
+Johnson, the oldest contestant of the season, was part of the Espada tribe, made up entirely of people aged 40 or older.
 He was voted out 8–1 on Day Eight of the competition, becoming the third person voted out of the game and finishing 18th overall.
 As he left the game, he said to his tribe, "One of you, win a million bucks, okay?"
 However, the season was won by a member of the opposing La Flor tribe.
 He also said, "I had fun, but I was miserable the whole time.
 I still love the game, it's been a great adventure, but this is the most stressful time I've ever gone through in my life.
 And that includes Super Bowls and collegiate national championships.
 I initially said, 'Keep your strongest members.'
 I obviously wasn't one of them."